-This year’s flu is a doozy.
-According to the CDC, which tracks influenza infections and “influenza-like illnesses” (ILIs), there have been 19 influenza-associated deaths to date:
+The 2019 flu was a doozy.
+According to the CDC, which tracks influenza infections and “influenza-like illnesses” (ILIs), 19 people died of influenza-associated illnesses in just one week:

 Nine influenza-associated pediatric deaths occurring between week 50 (the week ending December 14, 2019) and week 51 (the week ending December 21, 2019) were reported to CDC.
-“Three were associated with influenza A viruses and two were associated with influenza B viruses,” according to the CDC, which further explains:
+“Three were associated with influenza A viruses and two were associated with influenza B viruses,” according to the CDC.

 A total of 27 influenza-associated pediatric deaths occurring during the 2019-2020 season have been reported to CDC.